Will close the 09 January 2022

 Performative expressions, journalism, speaking and public activities (radio, cinema and, above all, television contributions, projects for newspapers and periodicals, as well as awards and those tools functional to the definition of a real cult of his personality, defining the autonomous dimension of his public figure).

-On the occasion of this exhibition, a bilingual (Italian/English) catalogue will be published by Castello di Rivoli Museo d’Arte Contemporanea and Skira, with an introductory essay by Carolyn Christov-Bakargiev and an interview between Achille Bonito Oliva and Hans Ulrich Obrist.
-Previously unpublished essays by Marcella Beccaria, Andrea Viliani, Cecilia Casorati, Laura Cherubini, Clarissa Ricci, Stefano Chiodi, Andrea Cortellessa, Carlo Falciani and Paola Marino will also be included and complemented by entries dedicated to the main exhibitions curated by Bonito Oliva, plus an extensive bio-bibliography and chronology.
+On the occasion of this exhibition, a bilingual (Italian/English) fully illustrated catalog has been published by Castello di Rivoli Museo d’Arte Contemporanea and Skira, with an introductory essay by Carolyn Christov-Bakargiev and an interview between Achille Bonito Oliva and Hans Ulrich Obrist.
+New essays by Marcella Beccaria, Andrea Viliani, Cecilia Casorati, Laura Cherubini, Clarissa Ricci, Stefano Chiodi, Andrea Cortellessa, Carlo Falciani and Paola Marino are also included and complemented by entries dedicated to the main exhibitions curated by Bonito Oliva, plus an extensive bio-bibliography and chronology.

 Achille Bonito Oliva (Caggiano, 1939) is one of the most important art critics and curators of the 20th and 21st centuries.
 In 1961 he graduated in Law from the Federico II University in Naples, subsequently dedicating himself to artistic, philosophical and historical studies.
 As part of his training as a visual poet – contemporary with the research of Gruppo 63 and Operativo 64 – he published Made in Mater (1967), Fiction Poems (1968), and 5 Mappe del 1965 (1971).
 In 1966 he curated his first exhibition, a double solo show dedicated to Pino Pascali and Renato Mambor (Libreria-Galleria Guida, Naples), and in 1968 he was among the young critics who took part in the meetings of the Assemblea that accompanied the ‘Arte povera più Azioni povere’ exhibition at the Antichi Arsenali in Amalfi.
 From 1969 to 1971 he was Deputy Director of the Academy of Fine Arts in L’Aquila, and Assistant Professor (1971) and Professor (1976) of Medieval and Modern Art History at the University of Salerno.
 In 1968 he moved to Rome, where he collaborated with La Sapienza University, becoming Associate Professor of Art History at the Faculty of Architecture in 1982 where in 1984 he also started holding a Contemporary Art History course.